 World Heritage tropical rainforest provides a magnificent backdrop to the small village of Mission Beach which is situated on a stunning natural beach on the edge of the Coral Sea.

-The Sejala Beach Huts and Beach House are only a short walking distance from the local restaurants and shops where everything you need for your stay is available.
+Sejala is only a short walking distance from the local restaurants and shops.

 Mission Beach is one of the last remaining habitats for the endangered and highly protected Cassowary (Casuarius casarius) which are still a common site in the area.
 They are treasured by the local people and a strong conservation group helps to ensure their protection by nurturing injured animals, stocking remote feeding areas and alerting motorists of recent sightings.
 It is usual to see the cassowary males and their chicks crossing the roads and wandering through the neighbourhood.